-13. ELIGIBLE EXPENDITURE CATEGORIES
+11. ELIGIBLE EXPENDITURE CATEGORIES

-In compliance with art.
-43(5) of the IPA IR referring to Article 18 of the ETC Regulation (EU) No 1299/2013, the Commission Delegated Regulation (EU) No 481/2014 establishes specific rules on eligibility of expenditure.
-It defines the list of costs that are eligible under the 5 categories of expenditure:
+The ETC Reg establishes specific rules on eligibility of expenditure.
+It defines the list of costs that are eligible under the 6 categories of expenditure:

 - 1) staff costs

 - 2) office and administrative expenditures

 - 3) travel and accommodation

 - 4) external expertise and services

 - 5) equipment

+- 6) infrastructure and works